Poland's ruling PiS party wins most votes | DW | 13.10.2019

 The PiS is the first party since the fall of communism to break with the austerity of previous governments, whose free-market policies took a waning communist economy and transformed it into one of Europe's most dynamic.

-But many Poles were left out during that transformation, which caused inequalities and therefore discontentment.
+But many Poles were left out during that transformation, which lead to inequality and discontentment.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.